Real-Slin-Shady/agds_report_nilstinner/README.md

 ### University of Bern, GECO-Group

 Welcome everybody.
-This Repository contains the solutions of Nils Tinner to the course Applied Geo-Data Science of the Geco Group of the University of Bern.
+This repository contains the solutions of Nils Tinner to the course Applied Geo-Data Science of the Geco Group of the University of Bern.
 To celebrate the ocasion of you being here, I let ChatGPT compose a quick poem about this Repo.
+However, I did not use ChatGPT to generate any of the code contained in this project.

 --------------------------------------